codex-academy/SortAndSearch/pages/more_advanced_datastructures.md

 };
 ```

-This Node is like the one you used to create a Linked List, but instead of a `next` property there is a `left` and a `right` property.
+This Node is like the one you used to create a Linked List, but instead of a `next` property there's a `left` and a `right` property.

 Use the TreeNode like this: